jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Classification
   + Feed in the unknown data and get out results!

 ---